Carlos del Rio

 Carlos del Rio (born August 28, 1959 in Mexico) is a distinguished professor of medicine at Emory University School of Medicine.
-He is also a professor of global health and epidemiology at the Rollins School of Public Health of Emory University, executive associate dean of Emory University School of Medicine at Grady Health System and co-director of the Emory Center for AIDS Research.
+He is also a professor of global health and epidemiology at the Rollins School of Public Health of Emory University, executive associate dean for Faculty and Clinical Affairs at Emory University School of Medicine and co-director of the Emory Center for AIDS Research.
 He is a member of the National Academy of Medicine and was elected as its foreign secretary in 2020.
 In 2022, del Rio became president of the Infectious Diseases Society of America.
+He was elected to the American Academy of Arts and Sciences in 2022.

 Early life and education

 Del Rio received his medical degree from Universidad La Salle in his native Mexico in 1983.
 He then completed a residency in internal medicine and a fellowship in infectious diseases at Emory University.

 Career

 In 1989, del Rio returned to Mexico, where he served as executive director of the National AIDS Council of Mexico from 1992 to 1996.
 He returned to Emory in November 1996, where he began practicing in 1999.
 He served as chief of the Emory Medical Service at Grady Memorial Hospital from 2001 to 2009.